-The Ten Commandments are ten laws in the Bible that God gave to the nation of Israel shortly after the exodus from Egypt.
+The Ten Commandments (also known as the Decalogue) are ten laws in the Bible that God gave to the nation of Israel shortly after the exodus from Egypt.
 The Ten Commandments are essentially a summary of the 613 commandments contained in the Old Testament Law.
 The first four commandments deal with our relationship with God.
 The last six commandments deal with our relationships with one another.
 The Ten Commandments are recorded in the Bible in Exodus 20:1-17 and Deuteronomy 5:6-21 and are as follows:

 1) “You shall have no other gods before me.”
-This command is against worshipping any god other than the one true God.
+This command is against worshiping any god other than the one true God.
 All other gods are false gods.

 2) “You shall not make for yourself an idol in the form of anything in heaven above or on the earth beneath or in the waters below.
 You shall not bow down to them or worship them; for I, the LORD your God, am a jealous God, punishing the children for the sin of the fathers to the third and fourth generation of those who hate me, but showing love to a thousand generations of those who love me and keep my commandments.”
 This command is against making an idol, a visible representation of God.
 There is no image we can create that can accurately portray God.
 To make an idol to represent God is to worship a false god.